Italian: jump into year 2 lower

 Book to be advised on first lesson.

-Topics: greetings; introductions; alphabet and spelling; numbers; the time; say how you are; the restaurant; leisure activities; likes and dislikes.
+Topics: greetings, introductions and personal info; numbers, including the time; say how you are; the restaurant; leisure activities; likes and dislikes.

 Grammar: the verbs to be, to have and to go; the formal and informal way of addressing someone; the present tense; the negative.